Planet of the Apes (video game): Game Boy version

 In addition, Ubisoft planned a version for Game Boy Advance and Game Boy Color.
-Created in partnership with developer Torus Games, the games were released December 5, 2001 and December 31, 2001, respectively.
+Developed by Torus Games, versions for Game Boy Color and Game Boy Advance were released in the United Kingdom on November 23, 2001, and in North America on November 27, and November 29, respectively.
 The Game Boy version is considerably different from Visiware's PC and PlayStation game; it is a side-scroller and follows the plot of the 1968 film and its 1970 sequel, Beneath the Planet of the Apes.
 The player controls human Ben (originally known as Brent in Beneath the Planet of the Apes) as he searches for the films' hero, Taylor, over the course of ten levels, fighting ape warriors and other enemies.

 Reception

-During its long delayed development, Planet of the Apes generated bad pre-release press.
-Its gameplay was poorly received at its Electronic Entertainment Expo previews, with many commentors comparing it unfavorably to similar older games like Doom.
+During its lengthy development cycle, Planet of the Apes generated negative press prior to its release.
+Its gameplay was poorly received at its Electronic Entertainment Expo previews, with many commenters comparing it unfavorably to similar older games like Doom.
 Additionally, some critics considered Fox Interactive's decision to hire Visiware a misstep, as French developers of the period had a reputation for creating games with solid graphics but poor play.
 Others questioned the wisdom of basing the game on the decades-old original films rather than the remake.

 Upon release, the PC and PlayStation versions received negative reviews from critics.
 Looking at the PC version, review aggregator website Metacritic calculated a score of 41/100 based on eleven critics, indicating "generally unfavorable reviews".
 By comparison, GameRankings calculated a score of 48.79% for the PC version, based on fourteen reviews, and 60.00% for the PlayStation version, based on one review.
 Erik Wolpaw of GameSpot called Planet of the Apes an "ugly, boring Tomb Raider clone", considering the game's environments, combat mechanics, and puzzles weak.
 Ivan Sulic of IGN wrote, "it's not that Planet of the Apes is truly bad across the boards -- just that it's truly mediocre," finding the controls and gameplay middling and the graphics out of date.
 Nick Woods of AllGame enjoyed the dialogue-heavy story sequences, but wrote that the positive elements could not make up for the nauseating interface and movement.
 GameZone's review found the sound and graphics to be highlights, but wrote that overall, the game "doesn’t really toe the mark".

 The Game Boy versions received mixed reviews.
 Looking at the Game Boy Advance version, Metacritic calculated an average score of 54/100 based on six reviews, indicating "mixed or average reviews".
 GameRankings calculated a 59.44% average for the Game Boy Advance version, based on nine reviews, and a 40.00% average for the Game Boy Color version, based on one review.
 Hilary Goldstein of IGN gave the game a rating of 6.0 out of 10, calling it a "decent side-scroller that fails to truly impress".